ReadieFur/OpenTCU/Recordings/Discoveries.md

 - 201 D5 Possibly to do with the motor state
+- 201 D4D3 possibly to do with rider power

 HEX2DEC(CONCAT(D2, D1))/100 = Speed in km/h
 I figured out the speed value of the controller, but its caused me problem‍